devqurious/qblog/content/posts/pi/14_Install-PiHole.md

               number: 80
 ```

-Not the kind - Ingress.
+Note the kind - Ingress.
 Also note that we're exposing the service on the /pihole path.
 Finally, note the service name as pihole-web, which should exactly match the name of the service that was create in the previous step.
 Now apply this manifest.

 ```
 sudo kubectl apply -f pihole-web.yml